Ethos and Values

 It is our mission for our students to aspire to achieve beyond the expectations that others place on them.
 Brannel School is a growth mindset school.
-Our staff and our students understand that success is based on learning, persistence and hard work.
-We provide high levels of challenge for every student.
-We foster a safe and secure environment in which our students are encouraged to make mistakes - in order to learn from them.
-We reward effort and not just attainment.
+In practice this means that: our staff and our students understand that success is based on learning, persistence and hard work; we provide high levels of challenge for every student; we foster a safe and secure environment in which our students are encouraged to make mistakes - in order to learn from them; and we reward effort and not just attainment.
 Our goal is for each and every one of our students to be the best they can be. >Read More<

 Brannel School was completely redesigned and rebuilt in 2011 as a 'School of the Future' at a cost of over £17 million.
 School buildings should inspire learning.
 They should nurture every student and member of staff.
 They should be a source of pride and a practical resource for the community.
 As a ‘School of the Future’, Brannel is a welcoming and exciting place in which to teach and to learn.
 Our state-of-the-art facilities reflect our educational vision of high expectations, high-quality teaching and learning, specialism and excellence, local collaboration and community involvement.